Skip to main content

 Basement Impact Assessment

-A Basement impact assessment (BIA) will include a phase 1 desk study to verify the site's history and explore hydro-geological conditions and surface flood risk.
-The basement impact assessment (BIA) takes care of the geological conditions of the area and other potential risks such as drainage, flooding, and groundwater quality.
-Basement changes can add valuable space to your property, but always ensure that the proposed basement development is appropriate.
-Earth Environmental & Geotechnical provides a complete Basement Impact Assessments report (BIA) to support your planning application.
-For more details, check: https://www.earthenvironmental.co.uk/basement-impact-assessment/
+Basement impact is a condition when groundwater starts moving through the soil.
+It starts affecting land and property conditions.
+A Basement impact assessment evaluates risks of slope stability problems.
+It includes a phase 1 desk study to confirm the site's history, explores hydro-geological conditions and surface flood risk.
+The basement impact assessment takes care of the geological and hydro-geological conditions of the area and other potential risks such as drainage, flooding, groundwater quality.
+Basement assessment can add valuable space to your property or development.
+But ensure that the proposed basement development is appropriate.
+Earth Environmental & Geotechnical's team prepare a BIA report to support your planning application.
+For more details, kindly visit: https://www.earthenvironmental.co.uk/basement-impact-assessment/